-Install Help Using the Installer
+Install Standalone Help Using the Installer

 This topic describes how to install Help using the installer.
-You can also install Help at a command prompt (on page 157).
+You can also install Help at a command prompt (on page 145).

-- 1. Run the ${\tt InstallLauncher.exe}$ file.

-- 2. Select Install Help.
+- 1. Run the InstallLauncher.exe file. - 2.
+Select Install Standalone Help.

-- The welcome page appears.

-- 3. Select Next.

 - 4. Select the Accept check box to accept the license agreement, and select Next. - 5.
 If needed, change the installation drive, and then select Next. - 6.
 If needed, change the port number for the NodeJS server to run.
-This step is required if the default port number is not available. - 7.
-Select Next.
+This step is required if the default port number is not available.